laminas/laminas-console/docs/book/getopt/intro.md

 # Introduction

-The `Zend\Console\Getopt` class helps command-line applications to parse their options and arguments.
+The `Laminas\Console\Getopt` class helps command-line applications to parse their options and arguments.

 Users may specify command-line arguments when they execute your application.
 These arguments have